Ecommerce Management Techniques for Better Sales

 - High shipping costs

-- Preferred payment method unavailable
+- Preferred payment method is unavailable

-- Product is out of stock
+- The product is out of stock

 - Long shipping times